Unitary-Scaling Decomposition and Dissipative Behaviour in Finite-Dimensional Linblad Dynamics: Entropy Change Profile in the Dynamics

-Now we consider the semigroup properties again in this situation.
-Suppose we can write $\M_t=e^{t\matL}$ for some matrix $\matL$ which denote the generator of the semigroup $\M_t$.
-Because the semigroup $\M_t$ is a representation of the dynamical semigroup $\Phi_t$, the matrix $\matL$ will corresponds to the representative of the generator $\genL$ of the semigroup $\Phi_t$.
-The correspondence between the exponential form $\M$ in the matrix $\matL$ and that of $\Phi_t$ follows from multiplicativity of the mapping $\varphi$ and by means of the density of the class of polynomial functions in $\Her_d$ together with the spectrum theorem.
+Now we discuss the semigroup properties in the Markovian dynamics with anisotropic scaling.
+Suppose we can write $\M_t=e^{t\matL}$ for some matrix $\matL$, which denotes the generator of the semigroup $\M_t$ and corresponds to the generator of the semigroup $\Phi_t$.
+The correspondence between $\M_t = e^{t\matL}$ and $\Phi_t$ follows from multiplicativity of the mapping $\varphi$ and by means of the density of the set of polynomials in $\Her_d$ together with the spectrum theorem \cite{mathlang}.

-First, let's consider the rotation part.
-According to corollary \ref{rem:item:complexsenseRot}, it appears that the eigenvector is independent of time $t$ while the eigenvalue is not.
-The properties are inherited to $\K\rot_t\K^{-1},$ where the matrix $\K$ on $\Real^{d^2-1}$ is a similarity transformation matrix from the coordinates in the basis $\X(f_\alpha)$ to the components in the eigensubspace of $\rot_t$.
-Note that the matrix $\K$ is also independent of time $t$, and it is an orthogonal matrix.
-Since $\scale_t$ commutes with $\rot_t$ by the normal property of $\M_t$, we obtain
+From the construction, we know that all the eigenvectors are independent of time $t,$ while the eigenvalues are not.
+These properties are inherited to $\K\rot_t\K^{-1},$ where the matrix $\K$ is a similarity transformation matrix on $\Real^{d^2-1}$ from the coordinates in the basis $\X(\totmixed +f_\alpha)$ to the components in the eigensubspace of $\rot_t$; hence, $\K$ is orthogonal and also independent of time $t.$ Since $\scale_t$ commutes with $\rot_t$ by the normal property of $\M_t$, we obtain